sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 To be an active member of the diverse open standards and OSS ecosystem, we will continue to gain expertise to address product management and governance.
 ESDC will seek to become an active contributing member of key communities where it can add value, and while balancing costs.

-On the basis of the principles set out here, we will build and maintain lasting, meaningful relationships with open standards and OSS communities, building on experience from CEF, the EU-free and open source software auditing (EU-FOSSA/EU-FOSSA2) project and the ISA2 programme.
+On the basis of the principles set out here, we will build and maintain lasting, meaningful relationships with open standards and OSS communities, building on experience from CEF, the EU-free and OSS auditing (EU-FOSSA/EU-FOSSA2) project and the ISA2 programme.
 This will contribute to the viability of the ecosystem and facilitate product management and governance.

 In addition to sharing source code, ESDC should consider joining open-source programme boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open-source projects become self-sustainable.